CodyMcCodeface69/plantOS-Hydromat/README.md

 # plantOS

 ESPHome-based firmware for ESP32-C6 microcontrollers, implementing a plant monitoring and control system with custom sensor integration and LED visual feedback.
+Hydro branch is the specific firmware for Hydromat Mk.
+1 Digital Autonomous Nutrient Keeper.

 ## Features